The Lithium-Ion Revolution

 5/ Fast & Efficient Charging

 Lithium-ion batteries can be “fast” charged to 100% of capacity.
 Unlike with lead acid, there is no need for an absorption phase to get the final 20% stored.
-And, if your charger is powerful enough, lithium batteries can also be charged insanely fast.
+And, if your charger is powerful enough, these batteries can also be charged insanely fast.
 If you can provide enough charging amps – you can actually fully charge a lithium ion battery just 30 minutes.

 But even if you don’t manage to fully top off to 100%, no worries – unlike with lead acid, a failure to regularly fully charge Lithium-Ion batteries does not damage the batteries.